 The 1st phase has the following effects on the substrate:

 - heating of the substrate for the 2nd phase without additional energy

 - Reduction of lightly degradable substances in order to decrease formation of acids

 The 2nd phase of the 3A-biogas process is carried out under anaerobic conditions, so the methane production can start.
-For the temperature management there are two possibilities.
-Usually the reactor temperature is regulated on the mesophile condition (35 to 45 °C).
+There are two possibilities for the temperature management.
+Usually the reactor temperature is regulated under mesophilic conditions (35 to 45 °C).
 Within this temperature range methane forming microorganisms can be described as active.
-The microorganisms are quite resistant against changes of acidity within the mesophile temperature range.
-At thermophil conditions (45 to 55 °C) activity of microorganisms is higher but they will also react more sensitive to changes of acidity.
+The microorganisms are quite resistant against changes of acidity within the mesophilic temperature range.
+Under thermophilic conditions (45 to 55 °C), the activity of microorganisms is higher but they will also react more sensitively to changes of acidity.
 In the 2nd phase the digestion takes place and biogas is produced.
 A reduction of the input substrate volume proceeds parallel to this effect.
-This step of the 3A-Process lasts between 21 to 35 days depending on the input substrate.
+This step of the 3A-Process lasts from 21 up to 35 days depending on the input substrate.